City of Medicine Hat (sternwheeler): History

-Designed by her captain, Horatio Hamilton Ross, City of Medicine Hat was built, in Medicine Hat, over the winter of 1906–07.
+Designed by her captain, Horatio Hamilton Ross, City of Medicine Hat was built in Medicine Hat, over the winter of 1906–07.
 Ross and his investors raised $28,000 to construct the ship, which was outfitted with oak and brass, an ornate music box, and a number of amenities.
 The ship was christened and launched in spring 1907 and embarked on pleasure cruises and shipping ventures throughout the season.
 The ship was the third sternwheeler built by Ross, a Scottish nobleman who came to Canada in the late 19th century and established a steam-shipping empire across the prairies.

 Final voyage

 In the spring of 1908, Ross decided to sail City of Medicine Hat from Medicine Hat, Alberta, to Winnipeg, Manitoba, with a number of friends and crew on board.
-Having reached Saskatoon on June 7, Ross attempted to navigate the ship safely through the rail bridges that spanned a South Saskatchewan River in full spring flood.
+Having reached Saskatoon on June 7, Ross attempted to navigate the ship safely through the rail bridges that spanned the South Saskatchewan River in a full spring flood.
 He let the passengers off just before reaching the Grand Trunk Bridge and lowered the ship's smokestack.
 The high water concealed telegraph wires just beneath the surface, which became entangled in the ship's rudder, rendering the steering of the vessel impossible.
 The ship foundered and struck the south-most pier of the newly constructed Traffic Bridge.
 The crew were able to escape the sinking ship and no casualties were reported.
 However, City of Medicine Hat was ruled a total loss.
 A sandbar eventually developed around the wreck and engulfed it.
 It was further buried when Rotary Park was created with landfill built up along the east bank near the Traffic Bridge.